coral-fan/coral-monorepo/workspaces/contracts/README.md

 ## Run Deploy Task

 - IMPORTANT: Review and confirm that the values in the `config.json` file are all correct.

+- Are you deploying to `mainnet`?
+Did you update the Chainlink pricefeed address?

 - Run `npx hardhat create-and-deploy --project "<PROJECT_NAME>" --network <NETWORK_NAME>` to trigger the hardhat task that uploads metadata, deploys and verifies the contract.